SciML/ModelingToolkit.jl/docs/src/tutorials/initialization.md

-While for simple numerical ODEs choosing an initial condition can be an easy affair, with ModelingToolkit's more general differential-algebraic equation (DAE) system there is more care needed due to the flexability of the solver state.
-In this tutorial we will walk through the functionality involved in initialization of ODESystem and the diagonstics to better understand and debug the initialization problem.
+While for simple numerical ODEs choosing an initial condition can be an easy affair, with ModelingToolkit's more general differential-algebraic equation (DAE) system there is more care needed due to the flexibility of the solver state.
+In this tutorial we will walk through the functionality involved in initialization of ODESystem and the diagnostics to better understand and debug the initialization problem.

 ## Primer on Initialization of Differential-Algebraic Equations